 Who has time to read?

-So, what are good things to read?
+So, with limited time for reading what are your favorite magazines and newsletters?
 We asked this question of nonprofit leaders throughout the country and received many suggestions.

 - Stanford Social Innovation Review